marchbox/form-error/proposal.md

 ### As an error container

-If an `<error>` element has no `validity` attribute or any content, it behaves as a placeholder element to display validation messages when needed, e.g. its connected `<input>` has an `invalid` state.
+If an `<error>` element has no `validity` attribute or any content, it behaves as a placeholder element to display validation messages when needed.

 ```html
 <label for="email">Email</label>